populse_mia.data_manager package

 Returns:

-list of clinical tags that were added
+list of clinical tags that were added.

 cleanup_orphan_bricks(bricks=None)[source]

-Remove orphan bricks from the database
+Remove orphan bricks and their associated files from the database.

 cleanup_orphan_history()[source]